Simple eye in invertebrates: Spider eyes

 Spiders do not have compound eyes, but instead have several pairs of simple eyes with each pair adapted for a specific task or tasks.
 The principal and secondary eyes in spiders are arranged in four, or occasionally fewer, pairs.
 Only the principal eyes have moveable retinas.
 The secondary eyes have a reflector at the back of the eyes.
 The light-sensitive part of the receptor cells is next to this, so they get direct and reflected light.
-In hunting or jumping spiders, for example, a forward-facing pair possesses the best resolution (and even telescopic components) to see the (often small) prey at a large distance.
-Night-hunting spiders' eyes are very sensitive in low light levels with a large aperture, f/0.58.
+In hunting or jumping spiders, for example, a forward-facing pair possesses the best resolution (and even some telescopic ability) to help spot prey from a distance.
+Nocturnal spiders' eyes are very sensitive in low light levels and are large to capture more light, equivalent to f/0.58 in the rufous net-casting spider.